NickGrunert/master-thesis/modules/02_algorithm.typ

     The rationale behind this selection is that these values demonstrated notable success in identifying plateaus during the testing phase.

     #heading(depth: 5, numbering: none, bookmarked: false)[Implementation]
+    The following implementation illustrates the calculation of individual scores for each surface in relation to the derivative values and their interpretation.
+    This excludes all filtering and optimization steps, such as the initial sorting of derivative values.
+    Additionally, this does not address the method by which the surfaces are subsequently integrated to generate the segmentation score in its entirety.

     ```python
     def scoring(...):
       relevance = params.minimum_plateau_relevance